 In the last several years, Chatham County Schools has consistently stated its commitment to expanding its mental health services.
 This year, the district increased its mental health services for in-school therapy with Renaissance Wellness Services — a Pittsboro clinic it’s partnered with since 2017 and which currently serves about 150 CCS students (about 2% of its enrollment).
 The district also hired two additional counselors and three social workers, supported by federal COVID-19 relief funding.

 In my reporting, local therapists and mental health advocates have told me this is a good start.
-Still, it’s difficult to overcome many decades of insufficient services with just one change or increase in services.
+Still, it’s difcult to overcome many decades of insufcient services with just one change or increase in services.

 In October 2018, the Kennedy-Hatcher Center for Mental Health Equity gave North Carolina an “F” grade on whether or not its state statutes treat mental health and physical health the same, even though North Carolinian adults and youth have mental illnesses at higher rates than the national average: 1 in 5 for adults, 1 in 10 for youth compared to 1 in 6 and 1 in 12, respectively, in the United States.

 That’s why it can’t be enough to just talk more about mental health and suicide prevention.
-Treatment must also be more accessible — through programs such as in-school therapy, which is funded by schools and removes transportation barriers to therapy; expanded Medicaid coverage, which N.C.
-Republicans might be considering for the first time in years, due to what could mean $1.7 billion in federal funds for the state; and therapy options which meaningfully address a person’s culture, race and sexuality.
-Not to mention work and school structures that allow people to actually take breaks and sick days without punishment or extensive questioning.
+Treatment must also be more accessible — through programs such as in-school therapy, which is funded by the school and removes transportation barriers to therapy; expanded Medicaid coverage, which N.C.
+Republicans might be considering for the first time in years, due to a potential $1.7 billion in federal funds for the state; and therapy options which meaningfully address a person’s culture, race and sexuality.

 Mental health professionals and educators alike have also said they’re worried about the impact of the pandemic on the well-being of Chatham youth.